 Our popular Penny University series returns to flip the script on a standard Town Hall event.
-Instead of presenting the ideas of an expert, they prompt the audience to explore big ideas through community conversation and popular education.
-Seattle cultural luminary Anne Focke and Town Hall Curator of Lectures Edward Wolcher guide us through prompts and questions to elevate the insight of our community.
+Instead of presenting the ideas of an expert, Penny U prompts the audience to become participants and explore big ideas through community conversation and popular education.
+Seattle cultural activist Anne Focke and Town Hall Curator of Lectures Edward Wolcher guide us through prompts and questions to use our knowledge to elevate community discourse.
+This evening’s conversation has also been framed by John Boylan, Tom Corddry, Theresa Earenfight, Carolyn Law, and Warren Wilkins.

 Presented by Town Hall Seattle.